LEARNAcademy/syllabus/react/functional-props.md

 #### Learning Objectives

-- can recognize the difference between a logic component and a display component
+- can recognize the difference between a container component and a presentational component
-- can construct parent and nested components
+- can construct a nested component
-- can pass data and behavior from a parent component to a nested component with props
+- can pass data and behavior from the main component to a nested component with props
 - can demonstrate proper use of state values and state setter methods
-- can execute a flow of information from a nested component back to parent component
+- can execute a flow of information from a nested component back to the main component

 #### Vocabulary